 - A. Shall have sufficient training and experience to carry out all aspects of erosion control during construction.
 This person is required to have taken an approved sediment and erosion control training course and have an approved certification on Erosion and Sediment Control.
-Examples of qualifications for this position include Certified Professional in Erosion and Sediment Control (CPESC), and Certified Erosion, Sediment and Stormwater Inspector (CESSWI).
-Reference CM manual Article 5.1.2.2.9 for approved certification sources on Erosion and Sediment Control training. - B. Shall attend all Erosion Control Field Meetings. - C. Shall attend Preconstruction Erosion and Sediment Control Meeting, prior to any soil disturbance. - D. Shall participate in erosion control inspections weekly and within 24 hours of a rainfall event with 0.5 inch or greater of precipitation (5 inches of snow). - E. Shall be responsible for identifying the need for any required maintenance or repairs.
+Examples of qualifications for this position include CPESC and Certified Erosion, Sediment and Stormwater Inspector (CESSWI). | Reference CM manual Article 5.1.2.2.9 for approved certification sources on Erosion and Sediment Control training. - B. Shall attend all Erosion Control Field Meetings. - C. Shall attend Preconstruction Erosion and Sediment Control Meeting, prior to any soil disturbance. - D. Shall participate in erosion control inspections weekly and within 24 hours of a rainfall event with 0.5 inch or greater of precipitation (5 inches of snow). - E. Shall be responsible for identifying the need for any required maintenance or repairs.
 Shall be responsible for identifying the need for any changes to the erosion and sediment control plans.
 Shall be responsible for confirming appropriate corrective action was taken. - F. Shall participate in preparing A-38 weekly inspection forms for every inspection.
-A-38 inspection forms shall include a log of color photographs for every inspection. - G. Shall complete A-39 inspection and maintenance forms documenting all changes to the SWPPP.
-Shall include color photographs as necessary. - H. Shall ensure that all A-38 forms, accompanying photographs, A-39 forms, and photographs are maintained in the project file.
-Electronic copies of these forms shall also be filed in the Tollway's WBPM.
+A-38 inspection forms shall include a log of color photographs for every inspection. - G. Shall ensure that all A-38 forms and accompanying photographs are maintained in the project file.
+Electronic copies of these forms shall also be filed in the Illinois Tollway's WBPM.